codermeghagithub/Frontend1/Frontend_1/Javascript/Advan-1/note.md

 🔹 setTimeout() is not looping
 🔹 The page reload causes the code to start again
 🔹 That’s why it feels like setInterval()

+##  What is promise?

+*  "I Promise a Result!"

+**"Producing code" is code that can take some time**

+**"Consuming code" is code that must wait for the result**

+**A Promise is an Object that links Producing code and Consuming code**

+**A promise is a special JavaScript object that links the “producing code” and the “consuming code” together.** In terms of our analogy: this is the “subscription list”.
+The “producing code” takes whatever time it needs to produce the promised result, and the “promise” makes that result available to all of the subscribed code when it’s ready.

+### Promise Object Properties
+A JavaScript Promise object can be:

+1. Pending
+2. Fulfilled
+3. Rejected

+The Promise object supports two properties: state and result.

+1. While a Promise object is "pending" (working), the result is undefined.

+2. When a Promise object is "fulfilled", the result is a value.

+3. When a Promise object is "rejected", the result is an error object.